 What could be cuter than a roly-poly, striped tiger cub?
 TWO roly-poly, striped tiger cubs, of course!

-Keepers at the Safari Park's Ione and Paul Harter Animal Care Center in Nairobi Village were knee-deep in adorableness in 2017, courtesy of two their charges: a Bengal tiger cub and a Sumatran tiger cub.
+Wildlife care specialists at the Safari Park's Ione and Paul Harter Animal Care Center in Nairobi Village were knee-deep in adorableness in 2017, courtesy of two their charges: a Bengal tiger cub and a Sumatran tiger cub.
 And even though the boys are not related, they were as close as brothers, playing, eating, and even napping together!
 They’re having a great time now at Tiger Trail, but both cubs faced some trouble early in life.

 A rough start